minio/docs/source/reference/minio-mc-admin/mc-admin-trace.rst

 See Console Trace for a Path
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc admin trace` to monitory activity for a specific path:
+Use :mc-cmd:`mc admin trace` to monitor activity for a specific path:

 .. code-block:: shell
    :class: copyable